miki725/django-debug-toolbar-alchemy/README.rst

 Overview
 --------

-This package completely mimicks default Django Debug Toolbar SQL panel (internally its actually subclassed) but instead of displaying queries done via Django ORM, SQLAlchemy generated queries are displayed.
+This package completely mimics default Django Debug Toolbar SQL panel (internally its actually subclassed) but instead of displaying queries done via Django ORM, SQLAlchemy generated queries are displayed.
 Rest of the functionality is the same.